logiqai/docs/integrations/filebeat.md

 ### Example&#x20;

-The following is a complete _Filebeat_ configuration for forwarding logs to LOGIQ without SSL.&#x20;
+The following is a complete _Filebeat_ configuration for forwarding logs to Apica Ascent without SSL.&#x20;

 ```
 filebeat: